Luos-io/Examples/Apps/README.md

 # Apps

 This folder contains the container's sources of each **app** project (see [Apps section](https://docs.luos.io/pages/low/containers/create-containers.html?#apps-guidelines) in documentation).
+There are three folders:

+ - **Alarm_controller** - Part of the bike alarm App.
+This App communicates with an accelerometer container, and monitors for movement.
+If movement is detected, it will look for a Container to issue an alarm.
+ - **Gate** - A special App used in conjunction with the [Pyluos](https://github.com/Luos-io/Pyluos) library, this App allows Python to taeke control of the Luos network, and to communicate with the different Containers located on the network.
+ - **Start_controller** - Part of the bike alarm App.
+This App looks for the bike lock.
+If the lock has been activated, then it will inform the Alarm Controller, and set detection in motion.

 [![](https://img.shields.io/discourse/topics?server=https%3A%2F%2Fcommunity.luos.io&logo=Discourse)](https://community.luos.io)